Most restaurants can make a decent pasta dish…

 Bancone | Charing Cross, Soho

-It’s another fresh pasta joint you can – ahem – Bancone being great; and we’re not the only ones who think that, either.
-Michelin awarded the original site a Bib Gourmand last year, and would probably have given their Soho sibling one too except, well, it wasn’t open yet.
+It’s another fresh pasta restaurant you can – ahem – Bancone being great; and we’re not the only ones who think that, either – Michelin has awarded the original site a Bib Gourmand.
 The pasta’s made in-house at both sites each day: bucatini; ditalini, silk handkerchief…ini; before being topped with everything from walnut butter & confit egg yolk, to lobster with semi-dried tomato, garlic & chilli.
 It’s delicious, but it isn’t going to break the bank either.
 And – as if that’s all not exciting enough – you can also book, all week, every week, like the good old days.
-READ MORE

 Address: Bancone Charing Cross: 39 William IV St, Charing Cross, London, WC2N 4DD; Bancone Soho: 8-10 Lower James Street, Soho, W1F 9EL | Opening: Mon-Sat, 12-11pm; Sun, 1-10pm | For more information or to book, visit their website here.

 Peckham’s Oi Spaghetti is so small you risk walking pasta….but don’t, because this shed turned restaurant is full of some of the best fresh pasta South of the river – hefty piles topped with everything from organic chestnut mushrooms, garlic, cream, chilli, parsley, and black truffle oil to Sicilian anchovies, anchovy cream and Kalamata olives – with everything from Peronis to Limoncello to wash it all down.